todaprojects/ShopApp/README.md

 # Shop App
-A .NET console application, created with C#.
+A .NET console application, written in C#.

 ### Task